pbougie/mac-dev-env/README.markdown

 - Launch the preview server: `rake preview`
 - Build the website: `rake build`
 - Deploy the website: `rake deploy`
-- Build and Deploy the website: `rake release`

 # Message